Viveks-Practice/Talk/README.md

 </p>
 <br clear="all" />

+To change to another persona again, select the title of the current persona from the center of the header of the chat window (same as previously done).

 ## Purchases

 There are items for sale in the app: Personas with images that change as you message